 Fellowship In Hand and Microvascular reconstruction and brachial plexus surgery.

-Specialities: Trauma, Hand, Limb Reconstruction and Microvascular Surgeon.
+Specialties: Trauma, Hand, Limb Reconstruction, and Microvascular Surgeon.

 Frequently Asked Questions